tapir-test/tapir-website/_docs/gettingstarted/Installation.md

 1. Choose *Clone a Git repository* and paste [https://github.com/tapir-test/tapir-showcase.git](https://github.com/tapir-test/tapir-showcase.git) into the *URI* field
 1. Choose *Next >* \| *Next >* \| *Finish*
 1. In the *Git Repositories* view perform a right-click on *tapir-showcase* and choose *Import projects...* and confirm the dialog with *Finish*.

+## Build Systems

+*tapir* itself is integrated via dependencies in your test project.
+A more detailed documentation for Maven and Gradle can be found [here]({{ "/docs/usingtapir/build-systems/" | prepend: site.baseurl }}). *tapir* might work with further build tools and systems, but this is not specifically supported.